ADULT FELLOWSHIP GROUPS

 - A Table for Eight grouping is assigned for a four month session (Sept.
 Oct.
 Nov.
 Dec.), (Jan.
 Feb.
 Mar.
 Apr.), and (May, June, July, Aug.).
 Participants are reassigned each session.
 Reassignments are made by email or phone.

-- Zoom hosting may be rotated among the group.
-At the end of each gathering, the group decides who will host next and when to meet.
+- At the end of each gathering, the group decides who will host next and when to meet.

 - At the end of the year, participants will evaluate the program and modifications may be made.